 Recently the CSS Naked Day was held on the net.
 A lot of sites in the blogosphere were intentionally stripped of their style clothes, revealing the markup behind it.
 But I still hear a lot of people in the business who haven’t grasped one of the most fundamental aspects of modern web design: separating structure and presentation.

-Even though nature is beautiful, few things inspire me more than large cities, sprawling with buildings in all directions.
-I love to walk along the streets, sync my heartbeat with the city’s unique pulse and feel its energy while immersed by the creative chaos of mankind.
+Even though nature is beautiful, very few things inspire me more than large cities, sprawling with buildings in all directions.
+I love to walk along the streets, synchronize my heartbeat with the city’s unique pulse and feel its energy while immersed by the creative chaos of mankind.

 The interest in online multiplayer games is ever increasing and attracts new gamers every day.
 Beside giant worlds such as World of Warcraft and Eve Online which requires installation of large amounts of software on the client system there now exists a lightweight alternative.